Bridging Gulfs in UI Generation through Semantic Guidance: Discussion

 Future work follows tracks corresponding to these limitations.
-First, Longitudinal and organizational studies should examine the quality improvement in the division of labor among designers, PMs, and engineers, with attention to reviewing workflows and accountability.
-Second, advances in compliance by construction can integrate global tokens and accessibility rules so that violations are flagged — and fixable — directly in the semantic layer.
+First, longitudinal and organizational studies should examine how the semantic-based approach is utilized in actual design workflows involving complex, multi-screen products, including collaboration among designers, PMs, and engineers.
+Second, advances in compliance by construction can integrate global tokens and accessibility rules so that violations are flagged and fixed directly in the semantic layer.
 In parallel, technical extensions are needed to address scalability and model reliability.
 Supporting multi-component, large-scale architectures will be essential for enabling real-world, long-term use in large and evolving UI codebases.
 Closed-loop learning would treat accepted edits as training signals, allowing recommender models to improve fidelity and reduce correction effort over time.
-Finally, Cross-modal semantics could extend beyond text to semantics inferred from sketches, wireframes, or component trees, widening on-ramps into the structured layer while maintaining traceability.
+Finally, cross-modal semantics could extend beyond text to semantics inferred from sketches, wireframes, or component trees, widening on-ramps into the structured layer while maintaining traceability.